 Watch Now This tutorial has a related video course created by the Real Python team.
-Watch it together with the written tutorial to deepen your understanding: Working With JSON Data in Python
+Watch it together with the written tutorial to deepen your understanding: Working With JSON in Python

 Since its introduction, JSON has rapidly emerged as the predominant standard for the exchange of information.
 Whether you want to transfer data with an API or store information in a document database, it’s likely you’ll encounter JSON.
 Fortunately, Python provides robust tools to facilitate this process and help you manage JSON data efficiently.